Talislanta: Epic Edition (Everything Epic)

+This edition is in development and is tentatively set to release to backers in November 2023 and to the rest of the world in December 2023.

 Translations

 Talislanta has been translated into several languages, including Italian (1997), German (1991–1992) and French (2005–present).
 The French edition, published by Ludopathes Éditeurs, is based on the 4th edition rules by Shooting Iron, and has resulted in seven books and seven PDFs.

-Creative Commons

-Stephen Michael Sechi kept the trademark and copyright on all English-language Talislanta products, and in 2010, made all those editions of the game freely available under the Creative Commons license.